ecaoile/Lab-18-Using-Your-API/README.md

 ## Overview
-This MVC web app uses an external API (created in [lab 17](https://github.com/ecaoile/Lab-17-Web-APIs)) to demonstrate CRUD (create, read, update, delete) operations on an API using an web application.
+This MVC web app uses an external API (created in [lab 17](https://github.com/ecaoile/Lab-17-Web-APIs)) to demonstrate CRUD (create, read, update, delete) operations on an API using a web application.

 ## Getting Started
 The following is required to run the program.